Skip to main content

 Invite B-1/B-2 or WB/WT Visitors

 Speakers or short-term researchers who will be at Cornell for six months or less are eligible for B visitor status.
-However, it is not intended for Cornell academic appointments of a term or longer.
+This visa category is not intended for Cornell academic appointments of a term or longer.
 Scholars planning short visits to one or more U.S. university campuses may also use the B visa category.

-Citizens of certain countries are eligible to enter the United States as either business visitors (WB Waiver Business) or tourists (WT Waiver Tourist) without obtaining a visa.
+Citizens of certain countries are eligible to enter the United States without obtaining a visa as either business visitors (WB waiver business) or tourists (WT waiver tourist).
 The eligibility criteria for admission are identical to those seeking admission based on a B-1/B-2 visa.
 Application is made through ESTA (Electronic System for Travel Authorization) and must occur at least 72 hours in advance.

 For Applicants: How to Apply for B-1/B-2